-Any structure containing hydrogen components should be adequately ventilated when hydrogen is in the system.
+Any structure containing hydrogen components should be adequately ventilated when hydrogen is present.
 Suspended ceilings, inverted pockets, confining cowlings, or covers that might accumulate hydrogen should be avoided or adequately ventilated.
-The local release of hydrogen into the laboratory should be controlled by enclosures and vented to the outside to prevent it from reaching an ignition source.
-Ventilation systems should not be used for the disposal of hydrogen; this should be managed through a separate vent system.
-See Proper Storage, Use and Venting
+The local release of hydrogen into the laboratory should be controlled by enclosures (for example, a fume hood) and vented to the outside to prevent it from reaching an ignition source.
+Ventilation systems should not be used for the disposal of hydrogen, e.g., pressure relief lines, purging and cryogenic boil-off; this should be managed through a separate vent system.
+See Venting.

-- Ventilation rates, at a minimum, should be sufficient to dilute hydrogen leaks to 25% of the LFL; that is about 1% by volume for gaseous hydrogen for all credible operation and accident scenarios.
+- Ventilation rates should be sufficient to dilute hydrogen leaks to less than 25% of the LFL; which is about 1% by volume in air.

-- Where passive ventilation is used, adequate ventilation to the outdoors should be provided.
-Inlet openings should be located at floor level in exterior walls.
-Outlet openings should be located at the high point of the room in exterior walls or roof.
-Inlet and outlet openings should have a minimum total area of 0.003 m2 per 1 m3 of room volume, or 1 ft2 per 1,000 ft3 of room volume, per 29CFR 1910.106.
+- Where passive ventilation is used, inlet openings should be located at floor level in exterior walls.
+Outlet openings should be located at the high point of the room in exterior walls or in the roof.
+Inlet and outlet openings should have a minimum total area of 0.003 m2 per 1 m3 of room volume, or 1 ft2 per 1,000 ft3 of room volume according to 29CFR 1910.106.

 - Normal air exchange should be 0.3 m3 of air per minute per 1 m2 of solid floor space, or 1 ft3 of air per minute per 1 ft2 of solid floor space.